Sir Stirling Moss was one of the founding patrons of the Festival of Speed, and a regular competitor at the Revival.

 The Christmas celebration is a highlight in the winter social calendar for Goodwood members and provides the finest setting for you to entertain your guests and meet like-minded individuals.

-Guests will be welcomed into the Front Hall to enjoy a champagne reception before the incredible fireworks display in front of Goodwood House.
+Guests will be welcomed into the Front Hall to enjoy a drinks reception before the incredible fireworks display in front of Goodwood House.
 Guests will then take their seats in the State Apartments of Goodwood House for a sumptuous three-course meal before they dance the night away, entertained by a fantastic live band.
 Dress code is black tie.

 The evening is priced at £210 per person.
 If you would like to attend, please complete the booking form, which you can download by clicking on the link below, and return it to Rose Carrassi (hrc@goodwood.com).
 Please note that places at this popular event are limited, and early booking is advised.